A Practical Guide to Painting Landscapes

 Influence your colours and values with some atmospheric perspective

-In landscape painting, some of the objects in the work are going to be very far away, meaning that the amount of atmosphere between the objects can be enormous.
+When painting landscapes, some of the objects in the work are going to be very far away, meaning that the amount of atmosphere between the objects can be enormous.
 Air contains humidity, and floating particles create a filter that influences how we see the intensity and value of colours, it’s important to take this into account with your painting.

 The basic rule is that the farther away things are, the grayer and lighter they get.
 For example, if you’re sitting on a train looking out into the distance, the hills far away will seem dim and gray, whereas the hills close to you will seem crisp, clear and green.
 Remember to take this into account when choosing the colours for your landscape painting.